webyda/skick/README.md

 ### Out of the Box Sentinels
 The shard actor will always keep a lookout for any actor it has spawned so that it can remove the instance from its internal registries and have it be garbage collected.
-The websocket actor will always supervise all front- and back- actors to ensure they get get removed in a similar fashion.
-Additionally, both actors in a syzygy will notify eachother of their demise.
+The websocket actor will always supervise all `FrontActor`s and `BackActors` to ensure they get removed in a similar fashion.

 ### What Triggers the Sentinel
 There are a few ways to trigger the sentinel.
 Under the hood, it awaits the message processing task.
 This means:
 1. Any action that cancels the actor, such as invoking the `inst.stop` method, will produce a `"cancellation"` message.
 2. Any exception arising inside a message handler will cause an `"exception"` message.
-3. Any daemon marked as a `dead_mans_hand` daemon, will cancel the message processing task, leading to a `"cancellation"` message
+3. Any daemon marked as a `dead_mans_hand` daemon, will cancel the message processing task if it terminates, leading to a `"cancellation"` message
    *even if it was stopped by an exception*.
 4. If the websocket consumer task in a `FrontActor` dies, the `WebsocketActor` will sense that this has happened.
 It will directly invoke the stop methods of